taxi-tabby/tictactoe-ai-train/README.md

 ## Overview
 This repository contains a project for training a Tic-Tac-Toe AI model using machine learning.
 The process involves data preprocessing, training the model, and using it for predictions.
 Below are the steps to run the project.

+The goal of this model is to develop a predictive system that can handle a range of board sizes, from 3x3 to 9x9, with winning conditions varying from 3 to 9.

+I look forward to seeing a simple game like Tic Tac Toe evolve into something more challenging and fun.
+I've seen some games increase difficulty by enlarging the board or changing the winning conditions.
+However, they often end up following predictable patterns that make the gameplay mechanical.
+This model aims to create more progressive difficulty and keep the game engaging.

+I hope that the dataset is always shared with each other through git I used tensorflow to make web implantation easier

 ## Setup Instructions

 ### 1. Get Training Data